minimaxir/automl-gs/DESIGN.md

 # Design Notes

-A few notes on why some of the (potentially counterintuitive) architectural and technical decisions in the app are made.
+A few notes on why some of the (potentially counterintuitive) architectural and technical decisions in the app/generated code are made.

 ## Overall

 * A primary design goal of automl-gs is to help build the *entire* modeling pipeline.
 The majority of AutoML approaches just handle the training as they are designed more for research-oriented purposes, but in the real world, that's half the battle, and sometimes the *easier* part.
-A goal of automl-gs is to add more production-oriented features to the generated scripts! (e.g. serving/caching)
+An eventual goal of automl-gs is to add more production-oriented features to the generated scripts! (e.g. serving/caching)
 * Yes, one of the major motivations for creating this project is to cheese Kaggle competitions.
 Many data science thought pieces about building models for Kaggle competition recommended similar ETL steps and architectures done automatically by automl-gs; my hope is that this package **democratizes** the process a bit more, especially with native compatability for Kaggle Kernels.
 As the README foreword notes, automl-gs is just a baseline that won't win a Kaggle competition on its own, but it should level the playing field.
 * A core design principle is that automl-gs is not required to run the generated scripts.
-One issue I have with recent well-funded AI SaaS startups is their aggressive use of lock-in to keep the customer in their ecosystem, making it hard to deploy your model on cheaper hardware.
-In my opinion, this lock-in is not a sustainable business practice.
+One issue I have with recent well-funded AI SaaS startups is their aggressive use of lock-in to keep the customer in their ecosystem, making it hard to deploy your model on cheaper hardware (In my opinion, this lock-in is not a sustainable business practice in the long term).
 * I try to avoid using pretrained networks (e.g. for text/images) because they are not user-friendly and may be difficult to run on weaker hardware.
 Additionally, pretrained approaches assume the destination model architure is similar: for example, GloVe text vectors assume the only model input is a given text; if there are other model inputs, they won't be effective.
 * A newer trend in AutoML is neural architecture search (NAS), as implemented in adanet and auto-keras.
 However, NAS has a [much lower ROI](https://www.pyimagesearch.com/2019/01/07/auto-keras-and-automl-a-getting-started-guide/) for algorithm quality vs. training time, which makes it much less accessible for people with smaller budgets.
 As a result, implementing it into automl-gs is not an immediate priority.
-* Model weights and encoders are not encoded as pickle files since pickled filed expose security risks and may be rendered invalid by later Python versions.
+* Model weights and encoders are not encoded as pickle files since pickled files expose security risks and may be rendered invalid by later Python versions.
+Additionally, some scikit-learn Encoders store way too much unnecessary data; the JSON "serializers" in the generated code only save/load what is needed.
-* Discrete hyperparameter values are used instead of uniform hyperparamerters to make comparing across a given value more consistent.
+* Discrete hyperparameter values are used instead of uniform hyperparamerters to make comparing across a given value more consistent, and can be used to more accurately gauge the impact of a hyperparameter.

 ## ETL Pipeline